 “Would it be easier if we came out to our folks?”
 Pat asked.

 “No,” I replied, “it might become harder if you come out.”
 Pat, Callen, and Tom burst out laughing.

 I grinned and looked at all three of them.
 “Jeez, guys, grow up!
 You two are going to be in high school in a few weeks, so it’s time to drop the juvenile humor.
-And Tom is already in high school, but that doesn’t seem to make any real difference as far as he’s concerned.”
+Though Tom is already in high school, and that doesn’t seem to make any real difference as far as he’s concerned.”
 That made them laugh and giggle and poke each other even more.

 “Curt,” Tom said, “It’s your juvenile humor that we were laughing at.”